tawseef-rahman/recipes-data-analysis/README.md

 The R^2 score value for the baseline model is 0.0003; this value is extremely low - close to zero - which means that the model explains **virtually none of the variance** in average recipe ratings.
 This suggests that simply knowing how many reviews a recipe has and its calorie content is **not sufficient** to accurately predict its rating.
 Therefore, I do **not** consider this baseline model to be good.
 This model serves primarily as a starting point for comparison as I explore more complex models and richer sets of features.

 ## Final Model

+For my final model, I introduced two additional features: `protein_PDV` (percentage of daily value for protein) and `n_ingredients` (number of ingredients in a recipe).
+I chose these features because they provide valuable nutritional and complexity-related information about each recipe.
+Recipes that are high in protein or require more ingredients may influence user satisfaction and perceived quality, which in turn could affect their average ratings.
+Including these variables helps capture underlying patterns in the data that go beyond basic calorie cound and review frequency, which were used in the baseline model.

+To model the prediction task, I used a **Random Forest Regressor**, a non-linear ensemble method that is well-suited for capturing complex relationships in the data.
+This choice was motivated by the fact that user ratings can be influenced by a combination of interactions between features that a linear model might not be able to capture.

+I applied preprocessing using a `ColumnTransformer`:

+- I **standardized** numeric features (`calories`, `protein_PDV`, and `n_ingredients`) using `StandardScaler`.
+- I **normalized** the highly skewed `review_count` using `QuantileTransformer` with a normal output distribution.

+I then used **GridSearchCV** to tune the hyperparameters of the Random Forest model.
+The best hyperparameters from the grid search were:

+- `n_estimators`: 100
+- `max_depth`: None
+- `min_sample_split`: 2

+I selected the best model by evaluating its performance using 5-fold cross-validation, with the **coefficient of determination (R^2)** as the evaluation metric.
+The R^2 is an appropriate metric for regression tasks because it quantifies how much of the variance in the response variable is explained by the model.

+The final model achieved an **R^2 score of 0.4502**, a substantial improvement over the **baseline model's R^2 score of 0.0003**.
+This suggests that incorporating domain knowledge through new features and using a more expressive model significantly improved the model's ability to predict average recipe ratings.